awodey/awodey.github.io/index.md

 ## Lectures

-- [Path Types in Algebraic Type Theory](/talks/EdinburghATT.pdf) Slides from a talk in the Edinburgh CT Seminar, April 2026.
+- [Path Types in Algebraic Type Theory](/talks/CT2026.pdf) Slides from a talk at the conference _Category Theory 2026_.

 - [A Higher Effective Topos](/talks/CT2025.pdf) Joint work with Mathieu Anel and Reid Barton.
 Slides from a talk at the conference _Category Theory 2025_.